wp-plugins/plugins-garbage-collector/readme.txt

 You are welcome!
 Help me in the bug hunting, share with me new ideas about plugin further development, contribute to the source code and link to your site will appear here.

 == Changelog ==
+= 0.9.1 =
+* 07.07.2010
+* options form layout problem is fixed.
+That was wrong pgc-admin.css file version issue.

 = 0.9 =
 * 01.07.2010
 * You can mark tables which you do not wish to see as scan results as hidden.